vikas4338/cloud-stuff/cloud/aws/Knowledge Center/EC2/readme.md

 4) **Storage Optimized:** High, sequential read and write access.
 Ideal for large databases and data warehousing. **Examples:** I3, I4i, D2, H1
 5) **Accelerated Computing:** Use hardware accelerators for specific tasks like graphics processing, machine learning, and data pattern matching. **Examples:** P3, G4ad, Inf1, F1.
 6) **High Performance Computing (HPC):** Purpose-built to offer the best performance for HPC workloads.
 Suitable for complex simulations and scientific modeling2. **Examples:** Hpc6a, Hpc7g

+# Create Role and assign to EC2 Instance
+In AWS if any service want to use another service then some IAM setup needs to be done which allows access to that service.
+For example, lets say we need to access S3 while some process is running on EC2 instance.
+Then we should perform following steps
+  - create a IAM role
+  - assign permissions to access S3
+  - associate IAM role with EC3 (can be done while we launch EC2 instance or later when EC2 intance is already launched)

+Practical example -